fvl27/TESS-Project/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2401.01888-b31b1b.svg)](https://arxiv.org/abs/2401.01888)

 This project is a summary of many codes made for my postdoctoral research in Astrophysics on transiting exoplanets.
 Implementing many techniques such as a lot of data extraction and downloading.
 In this programme we use CVS tables from the Exoplanet data base and photometric data from the TESS satellite observatory.
-We filtered the important information we needed in exoplanets tables.
-We select in detail the photometric data with specific carefully in duplicated lightcurves, and checking the cadence needed.
+We filtered the important information we needed in the exoplanet tables.
+We select in detail the photometric data with specific carefully in not include duplicated light curves, and checking the cadence needed.
-After the data were correctly cured, we started with the photometric analysis using the Box-Least-Square algorithm for looking for periodic signals in two different stages.
-We also performed a teorical modeling of light curves to compare
+After the data were correctly cured, we started with the photometric analysis using the Box-Least-Square algorithm, looking for periodic signals in two different stages, for known RV (Radial Velocity) planets and for new planets.
+We also performed a theoritical modelling of light curves to compare with the observational data corresponding to the knonw planets.

 ## Motivation:
+The motivation of this work was to search for transit signals of known RV (Radial Velocity) planets using TESS data focusing on low-mass planets with sizes smaller than Neptune.
+Additionally, to achieve high geometric transit probabilities, we aplied some conditioms to filter the selected data.
+The detection of exoplanets by means of both transits and RVs is of importance because this allows the characterization of their bulk densities and internal compositions.

 ## Features

-The research was performed in two stages, first we loo
+The research was performed in two stages, first we looked for transits signals sing BLS algorithm , and then we performed transit models from literature parameters and using an analytical relationships between masses and radii for three different compositions (Fortney et al., 2007b,a).

 Footnote: the hot dust component may or may not be present in your type 2 nuclei, do not get disappointed if NIRDust finds nothing.